UCLComputerScience/COMP0016_2020_21_Team22/README.md

 create a blob container called: “iotoutput”

-Create a stream analytics job in azure to store the data from the Raspberry Pi:
+Create a stream analytics job in Azure to store the data from the Raspberry Pi into a CSV:

 More info on this here:
 https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-live-data-visualization-in-power-bi